cedricwalter/TVProgram/readme.md

 see also https://aws.amazon.com/polly/faqs/

+### NoOPTTSReader
+Do not read aloud text but log sentences to system out.

 # Different TV Guide

+TVprogram support many TV Guide implementations.

 ## Interactive guide
+Can be used with 4 different buttons on Raspberry PI: time up/down and channel up/down

+Start reading first channel at current time, press time up or down for 15 min increment, navigate channel list with 2 another push button
+Any push on one of these button stop reading and move to next time slot or channel.

 ![interactive.png](interactive.png)
 Recommended to run on a pi with 4 digital buttons